pokt-network/pocket-core/README.md

       --persistent_peers string   a comma separated list of PeerURLs: '<ID>@<IP>:<PORT>,<ID2>@<IP2>:<PORT>...<IDn>@<IPn>:<PORT>'
       --remoteCLIURL string       takes a remote endpoint in the form of <protocol>://<host> (uses RPC Port) --seeds string              a comma separated list of PeerURLs: '<ID>@<IP>:<PORT>,<ID2>@<IP2>:<PORT>...<IDn>@<IPn>:<PORT>'
-  -t, --toggle                    help message for toggle

 Use "pocket [command] --help" for more information about a command.
 ````

-### Installation

-Clone the repository, `cd` into it and run `go build app/cmd/pocket_core/main.go`
+For more detailed command information, see the [usage section](doc/specs/cli/).

 ## Documentation

-[Visit our developer portal](https://docs.pokt.network) for tutorials and technical documentation for the Pocket
+[Visit our user documentation](https://docs.pokt.network) for tutorials and technical information on the Pocket Network.
-Network.

 ## Running the tests

-To run the Pocket Core unit tests, use the go testing tools and the `go test ./...` command within the tests directory
+To run the Pocket Core unit tests, use the go testing tools and the `go test ./...` command within the tests directory.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on
-contributions and the process of submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributions and the process of submitting pull requests.

 ## Support & Contact